Reviewing unit assessment profile

 - any academic integrity issues reported,

 Once the students’ results for the unit have been approved at this meeting, the Unit Chair is required to upload all the unit results to Callista.
-The Learning Innovations team supports staff in uploading results.
+The DBS Support or DLS Support team supports staff in uploading results.
 For more information or if you would like assistance with this process, please visit the Uploading Results page.

 Following the completion of all these school/departmental level meetings, the Faculty Academic Progress Committee (FAPC) then meets with all the DoTs to discuss any anomalies and resolve or hold any results where there are doubts existing prior to final ratification by the FAPC and the approval by the FAPC Chair to Release Results, which is managed by DSA.